stavan54sk/StudentRegistrationApplication/README.md

+# StudentRegistrationApplication:
-# StudentRegistrationApplication:All details with Screen Shot Present in StudentRegistrationApplication/StudentRegistrationApplicationDetails.docx.
+All details with Screen Shot Present in StudentRegistrationApplication/StudentRegistrationApplicationDetails.docx